carbon-language/carbon-lang/docs/design/classes.md

 ## Overview

-Beyond simple tuples, Carbon of course allows defining [record types](<https://en.wikipedia.org/wiki/Record_(computer_science)>).
-This is the primary mechanism for users to extend the Carbon type system and fundamentally is deeply rooted in C++ and its history (C and Simula).
-We simply call them _classes_ rather than other terms as that is both familiar to existing programmers and accurately captures their essence: they define the types of objects with (optional) support for methods, encapsulation, and so on.
+Beyond tuples, Carbon allows defining
+[record types](<https://en.wikipedia.org/wiki/Record_(computer_science)>).
+This
+is the primary mechanism for users to extend the Carbon type system and is deeply rooted in C++ and its history (C and Simula).
+We call them _classes_ rather than other terms as that is both familiar to existing programmers and accurately captures their essence: they define the types of objects with (optional) support for methods, encapsulation, and so on.